 Cons

-Funding: No external funding publicly disclosed as of mid-2025.
+Funding: No external funding publicly disclosed as of mid-2026.
 Aggregators classify it as unfunded.

 Location: New York, USA

 My rating: 4.6/5.
-I’m slightly biased toward Goodie :) but II like the end-to-end capabilities, wide model coverage and robust actions.
+(I’m slightly biased:) But I like the end-to-end monitor-optimize-measure loop, wide model coverage and robust actions.
 It earns that by actually reducing tool sprawl.

 Brand Radar shows how often your brand is mentioned across AI Overviews, ChatGPT, Perplexity, Gemini and Copilot, plus classic web visibility and demand tracking.
-The core Brand Radar is in Ahrefs plans, and you can add AI platform tracking as an optional add-on.
+The core Brand Radar sits inside Ahrefs plans, AI platform tracking is an optional add-on.

 Pros